sportingsolutions/SS.Integration.Adapter/README.md

 2. Add the adapter dll (or .NET project) as a dependency of the newly created project
 3. Create a new class that implements IAdapterPlugin interface
 4. Fill the IAdapterPlugin's methods with your specific business-logic.
+5. Copy the plugin binary and its dependencies into the adapters installation directory

 ### Plug-in configuration